A woman sits at her table looking at her bills, considering the Orderly Payment of Debts Program with Money Mentors.

 Also, bankruptcy can result in the liquidation of assets.
 This can include personal property such as your home, and in some rare cases, bankruptcy may even result in the loss of a professional license, making it difficult for someone to continue working in their chosen field.

 A final reason, and one that we often hear about from clients, is ethical; people feel a duty to pay back what they borrowed.
-Clients who are eager to pay off their debts in full find the fixed 5% interest rate fair for the Orderly Payment of Debts program.
+When it comes to the Orderly Payment of Debts program, we often hear from clients who are keen to pay off their debts in full that the fixed 5% interest rate for the OPD program is fair.

 Informal Alternatives to Bankruptcy